Monstera dubia Indoor Care; Watering, Light, Soil, Propagation, Common Problems & Remedies

 Monstera dubia is an evergreen vine native to the tropical rainforests of Central and South America.
 In its natural habitat, after germination, Monstera dubia grows by creeping on the ground until it finds a supporting tree.

+Yes.
 Monstera dubia is mildly toxic to humans and toxic to pets.
 If ingested it can cause pain and swelling in the mouth, tongue and lips, vomiting, excessive drooling and difficulty in swallowing.

 Where to Buy

-Monstera dubia Care Indoors
+How to Care for Monstera dubia Indoors

 Monstera dubia requires regular pruning to keep it neat as well as keep it in the shingled state.
 Repotting is only needed when the plant becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.